bradtaniguchi/advent-of-code-2021/README.md

 # Advent of code 2021

 This repo will be used to host JavaScript files for the [Advent of Code 2021](https://adventofcode.com/) challenges.
-I will be doing the challenge on replit so its easier to get up and running on any machine just from a browser.
+~~I will be doing the challenge on replit so its easier to get up and running on any machine just from a browser.~~ I was using replit, but had to many issues.
+Moving to codespaces/local-development with vscode.

 This is also the first time I'll be doing Advent of Code, so I'm sure there will be more to learn and setup, so developing on replit is sensible.